kcri-tz/sans/README.md

 ```
 Usage: SANS [PARAMETERS]

-  Required arguments:
+  Input arguments:

     -i, --input   	 Input file: list of sequence files, one per line

     -g, --graph   	 Graph file: load a Bifrost graph, file name prefix
-                  	 (at least --input or --graph must be provided, or both)
+                  	 (requires compiler flag -DuseBF, please edit makefile)

     -s, --splits  	 Splits file: load an existing list of splits file
                   	 (allows to filter -t/-f, other arguments are ignored)

   (either --input and/or --graph, or --splits must be provided)

+  Input arguments:

     -o, --output  	 Output TSV file: list of splits, sorted by weight desc.

     -N, --newick  	 Output newick file
                   	 (only applicable in combination with -f strict or -f n-tree)

   (at least --output or --newick must be provided, or both)

   Optional arguments:

     -k, --kmer    	 Length of k-mers (default: 31)